MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-add-on-licensing/microsoft-teams-add-on-licensing.md

  - Other licensed Frontline Worker users also use the device as their primary work device.
  - Any software or services accessed from the shared device requires the devices or users to be assigned a user license that includes use of those software or services.

- For more information about, see [Understand frontline worker user types and licensing](/microsoft-365/frontline/flw-licensing-option).
+ For more information about frontline workers, see [Understand frontline worker user types and licensing](/microsoft-365/frontline/flw-licensing-option).

 ### Summary of Teams Phone license options